techservicesillinois/SecOps-Powershell-Splunk/SECURITY.md

 ## Reporting a Bug or Vulnerability

-Critical vulnerabilities can be responsibly disclosed to [securitysupport@illinois.edu](mailto:securitysupport@illinois.edu).
-Bugs and low level vulneratbilities can be reported via repository issues.
+Vulnerabilities can be responsibly disclosed through the process documented at https://go.illinois.edu/vulnerability Bugs can be reported via repository issues.

 ## Support Lifecycle